Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 2. Mineral Resources

-There are 15 mineral deposit types on our planet, and 13 of them are found in deserts.
-Some important minerals form and concentrate in the dry condition of deserts.
-Gypsum, borates, nitrates, potassium and other salts build up in deserts when water carrying these minerals evaporates.
+Gypsum, borates, nitrates, potassium, and other salts build up in deserts when water carrying these minerals evaporates.
 The extraction of important minerals from desert regions has become easier due to minimal vegetation.

-According to United Nations statistics, over 50% of world copper comes from deserts in Mexico, Australia and Chile.
-Other minerals and metals like bauxite, gold and diamonds can be found in large quantities in the deserts of China, the United States and Namibia.
+According to United Nations statistics, over 50% of world copper comes from deserts in Mexico, Australia, and Chile.
+Other minerals and metals like bauxite, gold, and diamonds can be found in large quantities in the deserts of China, the United States, and Namibia.
 Desert regions also hold 75% of known oil reserves in the world.

 3. Carbon Sinks

-These drought-resistant bacteria can fix atmospheric carbon dioxide, and together they add significant quantities of organic matter to the nutrient-deficient sands.
+These drought-resistant bacteria can fix atmospheric carbon dioxide, and together, they add significant quantities of organic matter to the nutrient-deficient sands.
 Since carbon dioxide is one of the prime causes of global warming, these desert sands may play a critical role in preventing additional carbon dioxide from entering the atmosphere.

 4. Archeological Discoveries

-Arid conditions are ideal for preserving human artifacts and remains.
-Present-day archaeologists came to know about ancient civilizations from mummified human remains found in countries like Peru, China, and Egypt have taught.
-For example, in March 2010, the New York Times reported that scientists working in the middle of a terrifying desert, north of Tibet, in western China, discovered a 4,000year-old cemetery of 200 corpses with European facial features.
+For example, in March 2010, the New York Times reported that scientists working in the middle of a terrifying desert north of Tibet, in western China, discovered a 4,000-year-old cemetery of 200 corpses with European facial features.

 The cemetery lies in what is now China’s northwest autonomous region of Xinjiang, yet the people there have European features, with brown hair and long noses.
 Discoveries such as these help shape the modern understanding of how our societies first formed.